It's Broadcast Excellence, as you've come to know and love it, here on the one and only Excellence in Broadcasting Network.

 Well, I still enjoy mine.

-That was uh We know all the secrets to your uh to your show.
+That was, we know all the secrets to your show.

 Do you?

-I think it's uh important that Republicans get an answer to the question of whether or not we got the votes out and they voted Democrat, or whether the Democrats were more effective in getting their voters out.
+I think it's important that Republicans get an answer to the question of whether or not we got the votes out and they voted Democrat or whether the Democrats were more effective in getting their voters out.

-And in light of what has happened, do you think that yesterday's results will help or hinder the remaining Republicans in the House of Senate to develop a spine.
+And in light of what has happened, do you think that yesterday's results will help or hinder the remaining Republicans in the House and Senate to develop a spine?

-I I have to tell you so I nobody is out there claiming fraud today, and and that's not how Republicans operate.
+I have to tell you, so nobody is out there claiming fraud today, and that's not how Republicans operate.

-But Fund has a fascinating piece about Acorn, this group that started in the 1970s, uh that had all the 35,000 fraudulent voter registrations in Kansas City alone for indictments.
+But Fund has a fascinating piece about ACORN, this group that started in the 1970s.

-Um there was um I got a couple emails from people in Joplin, Missouri last night, which is Republican stronghold state, part of the state.
+There was, I got a couple emails from people in Joplin, Missouri last night, which is Republican Stronghold State, part of the state.

 They ran out of ballots.